7 Best Shooting Ear Protection to Save Your Hearing [2023 Guide]

 Electronic

-Electronic earpro uses microphones to pick up sounds around you and play them inside your protected ears.
+Electronic earpro uses microphones to pick up sounds around you.

 You set the volume, like listening to music on headphones.